Woman gets 10 months for Chinese maternity tourism scheme

 SANTA ANA, Calif.
-(AP) — A judge on Monday sentenced a woman to 10 months in prison for her role in a business that helped pregnant Chinese women travel to the United States to give birth to children who would automatically receive U.S. citizenship.
+(AP) — A Chinese woman was sentenced to 10 months in prison Monday for running a business that helped pregnant women in China lie on visa forms and to immigration authorities so they could travel to Southern California to give birth to children who would automatically have American citizenship.

-U.S. District Judge James Selna issued the sentence in Santa Ana, to Dongyuan Li, who wiped away tears with her hand several times during the hearing.
+U.S. District Judge James Selna issued the sentence in Santa Ana, California to Dongyuan Li, who wiped away tears with her hand several times during the hearing.

 Selna said he expected her to be released from custody later Monday due to time served.

-Federal prosecutors opposed the sentence and said they believed Li should be sentenced to years in prison to deter others from helping women lie on visa applications and hide pregnancies in these so-called birth tourism schemes.
+Federal prosecutors opposed the sentence and said they believed Li should be face years in prison to deter others from helping women lie on visa applications and hide pregnancies in these so-called birth tourism schemes.

+“I just think it sends the wrong message,” Charles Pell, the federal prosecutor, told the judge.

-Li pleaded guilty earlier this year to conspiracy and visa fraud for running a birth tourism company in Southern California known as “You Win USA.”
+Li pleaded guilty in September to conspiracy and visa fraud for running a birth tourism company in Southern California known as “You Win USA.”

 Federal authorities said the company helped more than 500 Chinese women travel to the United States to deliver American babies, and that Li used a cluster of apartments in Irvine, California, to receive them.